 Before the industrial revolution, Norwich was one of our largest cities outside London and remains among the most beautiful.
 The magnificent Cathedral, the Castle Museum with its excellent natural history and art collections, and the superb parish churches draw visitors from far afield.
-There are no less that thirty-two medieval churches within its walls, some inevitably now put to other uses, including a bookshop and a puppet theatre.
+There are no less that thirty-two medieval churches close to the centre, some inevitably now put to other uses, including a bookshop and a puppet theatre.
 St Peter Hungate at the top of Elm Hill houses a museum of ecclesiastical art, and contains copies of several early Bibles, including a Bishops' Bible of 1568, Coverdale's Bible of 1582 and an incomplete copy of Wycliffe's Bible in manuscript.

 On the east side of the city is Bishopgate, where Bishop Bridge crosses the river Wensum.
 Just beyond this was Lollards Pit, where Protestant martyrs suffered death at the stake, including the gentle Thomas Bilney on August 19th, 1531.
 A plaque on the wall of the Bridge House pub (NR1 1TA) marks the spot and a stone slab set into the embankment by the river lists the names of those who loved not their lives unto death.
 The name Lollards Pit derives from a follower of John Wycliffe called William Whyte, who died here in 1428.